 A similar service is also offered by UNIGE, by means of “Uni-emploi”.
 For more information, check their website: http://www.unige.ch/emploi/Accueil.html (French only).

 Tip 1: IHEID career services also offer career coaching.
 Incoming students are encouraged to make an appointment to review CVs, write cover letters, prepare for interviews or simply establish more specific career goals and plan.
-To receive career counselling, make an appointment with Ms Déborah Kestener, Junior coordinator at the Career Services, there are also walk-in appointments held every week.
+To receive career counselling, make an appointment by emailing the career services.

 Tip 2: CVs in Switzerland require more information than CVs in other countries, specifically North America.
 To be properly assessed, your Swiss CV requires a small photo of yourself, your date of birth, nationality(ies), Swiss work status, as well as your address and contact information.
 CV length for Masters Students is recommended to be no more than 2 pages, whereas PHD students may go up to 4 pages.
 Career Services can help you prepare the perfect CV and an appointment is thus recommended specifically for foreign students.